 This section will feature a weekly report which generated a lot of interest when it was first featured on the Medical Breakthroughs site.
 Come back weekly to read each highlight as we "Play It Again!"

-Reported March 2015
+Reported April 2015